Judges are neutral arbiters and enforcers of policy and rules.

 The Rules Enforcement Level, round of the tournament, age or experience-level of the player, desire to educate the player, and certification level of the judge are not exceptional circumstances.

 Some of these situations might make it seem like it’s OK to deviate, but it’s not.
 You are to enforce policy regardless of whether it’s the last round, regardless of if the call is at table 1 or table 101.
 The opponents might be an exceptionally young age, but that age difference is not significant in terms of policy.
-The player might be new, and not know that rolling a die to determine a winner is prohibited; that player is still going to be disqualified regardless of whether you think it is ‘fair’ or not.
-And finally, being a Level 3 judge does not bestow upon that judge the right to deviate.
+The player might be new, and not know that rolling a die to determine a winner is prohibited; that player is still going to receive the appropriate penalty regardless of whether you think it is ‘fair’ or not.
+And finally, being a Level 3 Judge does not bestow upon that judge the right to deviate.
 In truth, they are held to a stricter standard, as lower level judges are watching and learning from their actions.

-If another judge feels deviation is appropriate, he or she must consult with the Head Judge.
+If another judge feels deviation is appropriate, they must consult with the Head Judge.

 Just because the Head Judge is the only one that’s allowed to deviate doesn’t mean a floor judge can’t suggest it to the Head Judge.
 However, as a floor judge, you must never deviate.

 Judges are human and make mistakes.
-When a judge makes a mistake, he or she should acknowledge the mistake, apologize to the players, and fix it if it is not too late.
+When a judge makes a mistake, they should acknowledge the mistake, apologize to the players, and fix it if it is not too late.